orbitalchicken/Roadmap/README.md

             import libpeas support from gedit, to allow python3 extensions add word-wrap setting to View menu and buttons available in the toolbar customization mousewheel across tabs

-        xplayer:
-            focus window when a video file is opened visualizations don't work
-            keyboard shortcut:
-                s -> subtitles
-                l -> language
-                etc... try to follow other standards in other players Can’t play TS video files?

         pix
             doesn't rotate videos when playing them